anoopsarkar/compilers-class/faq.md

     * For exams: an F in the course.
     * Please note that these are minimum penalties.
 At the instructor's option, more severe penalties may be given/requested.
 All instances of academic dishonesty will be noted on your University record.
 * The instructor may use, or require students to submit assignments to, an automated service that will check for plagiarism.

 ### Exams and Tests

+* If you miss a test or exam, you must present a note from a doctor to get a mark other than zero.
+Arrangements to make up the lost marks will be made on a case-by-case basis by the instructor.
+Make-up exams may be given as an oral examination.
+* You must get a pass on the weighted average of the exams to pass the course.
+* Disregard the following for this semester which has all activities online.
+* For in-person exams:
     * Midterms may be in different rooms than the lectures.
 You will be notified by email.
-* Exams may be written in either pen or pencil.
+    * In person exams may be written in either pen or pencil.
 Calculators or other aids are not allowed unless explicitly stated.
     * Midterm exams and other tests may or may not be returned, depending on the course.
 If they are returned, you can get them from the instructor's office hours.
 You can not dispute the marking of your exam after you have taken it out of the instructor's office.
     * Final exams are not returned to students by University policy; they are kept by the instructor.
-* If you miss a test or exam, you must present a note from a doctor to get a mark other than zero.
-Arrangements to make up the lost marks will be made on a case-by-case basis by the instructor.
-Make-up exams may be given as an oral examination.
-* You must get a pass on the weighted average of the exams to pass the course.

 ### Mark Appeals

 Except for final grades, this is how you can go about getting your mark changed: